Skip to main content

 Common writing scenarios

 Enable Execute safe commands.
-SoloEnt’s built-in workflows (like /review for chapter quality checks and /marketing for publishing strategy) need this permission to read your project files, run the workflow, and save reports to the notes/ folder.
+SoloEnt’s built-in workflows (like /review for chapter quality checks and /market for publishing strategy) need this permission to read your project files, run the workflow, and save reports to the notes/ folder.
 Without it, every step pauses for manual confirmation.

 Enable Edit project files.
 SoloEnt saves content directly to your files as it generates—you won’t lose work if you close the window or something interrupts the session.